thomaspoignant/go-feature-flag/website/docs/configure_flag/rule_format.md

             percentage:<br/>  variationA: 10.59<br/>  variationB: 9.41<br/>  variationC: 80
           </pre>
         <p>The format is the name of the variation and the percentage for this one.</p>
-        <p><b>Note: if your total is not equals to 100% this rule will be considered as invalid.</b></p>
+        <p><b>Note: If your total is not equal to 100%, this rule will be considered invalid.</b></p>
       </td>
     </tr>
     <tr>
       <td><code>progressiveRollout</code><br/><i>(optional)</i></td>
       <td>
         <p>
-          Allow to ramp up the percentage of your flag over time.
+          Allows you to ramp up the percentage of your flag over time.
         </p>
         <p>
-          You can decide at which percentage you starts with and at what percentage you ends with in your release ramp.
+          You can decide at which percentage you start and end with in your release ramp.
-          Before the start date we will serve the initial percentage and, after we will serve the end percentage.
+          Before the start date we will serve the initial percentage and afterwards, we will serve the end percentage.
         </p>
         <p><i>See <a href="./rollout/progressive">progressive rollout</a> to have more info on how to use it.</i></p>
       </td>